-Located in the western section of Cougar Mountain Park.
-This long western ridge is not the highest elevation in the park.
-That belongs to Wilderness Peak.
-But the De Leo Wall has the best view in the park and arguably the most exciting terrain in the park.
+This summit is located in the western section of Cougar Mountain Park.
+This long western ridge is not the highest elevation in the park but it definitely should be visited if you are at the park.
+The De Leo Wall area has the best view in the park and arguably the most exciting terrain in the park.
+It is called the De Leo Wall because the southern face of ridge is known for a very steep drop-off.
+The drop off is wooded but it angle is almost as steeps as some nearby cliffs.
+There are a number of opening that provide good views of Mount Rainier and neighboring summit.
 Located just outside the southwest border De Leo Wall features a great view towards the southwest of towns like Kent, and Renton.
 On a good day you can see much further with the Olympics coming into view.
-Well worth the 10-15 minutes to the Red Town Trailhead from Seattle.
+This is well worth the 10-15 minutes to the Red Town Trailhead from Seattle.

 Getting ThereVIA THE RED TOWN TRAILHEAD: From I-90 you want to get off on Take Exit 13.
 Take Lakemont Blvd SE South over the hill and a residential area.
 Once over the hill the Red Town Trailhead parking lot will be on the left side of the road, at a bend in the road.